Dani28/Dazah-Business-Networking/README.md

 Browse the elevator pitches of your matches and determine instantly whether there is potential synergy or not.
 Each time you choose to meet or mute someone, a new match is introduced.

-This application only taps into a few components of the Dazah API.
+This application only taps into a few components of the DaniWeb Connect API.
-It can be used out-of-the-box, integrated with your exisiting business model, or you can add additional functionality from the Dazah API.
+It can be used out-of-the-box, integrated with your exisiting business model, or you can add additional functionality from the DaniWeb Connect API.

 **Check out [https://www.daniweb.com/connect/developers](https://www.daniweb.com/connect/developers) for complete API documentation**